leecybersec/bug-report/sourcecodester/oretnom23/hrm/README.md

 3. Import hrm_db.sql located inside the db folder to mysql database

-4. Browse the Human Resource Management System in a browser
+4. Browse the Human Resource Management System in a browser with admin@gmail.com / admin#123

-# Credentials

-Email: admin@gmail.com

-Password: admin#123

 # Discovered Vulnerability